San Jose is the common gateway to the beauty of Costa Rica. Many passengers make the San Jose Costa Rica airport their transport hub of choice.

 How far is the airport from San Jose Costa Rica?

 Juan Santamaría International Airport is 12 miles or 20 kilometers away from the city of San José.
-To get from the airport to San José (and other parts of the country,) you have the following options available at the arrivals area:
+To get from the San Jose Costa Rica Airport to San José (and other parts of the country,) you have the following options available at the arrivals area:

 - Bus – At the bus stop, several bus companies take passengers to downtown San José.